 Really French

-A gentle stroll along the calm and very picturesque Burgundy canal in the Auxois region close to Dijon in the heart of the county "Cote d'Or" (the Gold Coast).
+A gentle stroll along the calm and very picturesque Burgundy Canal in the Auxois region close to Dijon in the heart of the county "Cote d'Or" (the Gold Coast).
 The weather is exceptionally warm for late October.
-There are busy ladybirds and bees hunting for pollen on flowers which have blossomed for a second time this year. (more…)
+Busy ladybirds and bees are hunting for pollen on flowers which have blossomed for a second time this year. (more…)

 Read More